inbravo/travel/september-2017/tehri-dam.md

 ##  11:00 AM Chamba
 *	A small town, providing further connects to Tehri and Masuri
-*	Town shows no sign of travelors, only local public curiously starring and trying to judge me
+*	Town shows no sign of travelers, only local public curiously starring and trying to judge me
-*	A respectfull enquiry from a police man, and i tool the road to Tehri Dam
+*	After respectfully enquiring the road to be taken from a police man, I chose the correct road to Tehri Dam
-*	Road has become narrow and poor, on my left i have started experiencing the water flow
+*	Road has become narrow and poor, on my left I have started experiencing the water flow
-*	This water flow got bigger and bigger as i got more closer to Dam, and finally the WoW factor arrived
+*	This water flow got bigger and bigger as I got closer to Dam, and finally the WoW factor arrived

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_103054.jpg)
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_103104.jpg)